Frederick Ansah Botchway: Hearts of Oak

 Botchway moved to Hearts of Oak on a free transfer in January 2020, two games after the start of the 2019–20 Ghana Premier League season.
-That week, he started his first match on 12 January 2020, in a 2–1 victory over Cape Coast Ebusua Dwarfs.
+On 12 January 2020, he started his first match in a 2–1 victory over Cape Coast Ebusua Dwarfs.
 He played 70 minutes of the match before being substituted for Dominic Eshun.
+He played 10 matches before the league was cancelled due to the COVID-19 pandemic in Ghana.

-In his second season with Hearts, Botchway played a major role in Hearts double winning season.
-He played 22 league matches and scored 2 goals as Hearts won the 2020–21 Ghana Premier League after a 12-year trophy drought.
+In his second season with Hearts, Botchway played a major role in Hearts winning the domestic double.
+On 2 January 2021, he scored his debut goal for Hearts of Oak, scoring the fourth goal, a spot kick in their 6–1 rout of Bechem United.
+In early April, he sustained an injury in a match against Aduana Stars keeping him out until June 2021, when he made a substitute appearance in the 3–0 victory in Ghana FA Cup match against his former club Liberty Professionals.
+In the following match, he was named on the bench in their 1–1 draw against fierce rivals Accra Great Olympics.
+On his full return from injury, he started and scored a goal in their 2–1 victory over Legon Cities on June 24.
+At the end of the season, he played 22 league matches and scored 2 goals as Hearts won the 2020–21 Ghana Premier League after a 12-year trophy drought.
 During the 2021 Ghanaian FA Cup final, he played 111 minutes of full time plus extra time before he was substituted for Emmanuel Nettey as Hearts won the match via a penalty shootout.

+In the 2021–22 season, Botchway maintained his role as a key member of the team, playing 23 league matches.
+He also played the entire 90-minute game as Hearts defeated Bechem United 2–1 in the 2021–22 Ghanaian FA Cup final.

+At the end of his two year stint, he played over 60 matches in all competitions, scored two goals and won five trophies.

+Adama City

+Botchway was released by Hearts in August 2022 after being deemed surplus to requirements, but he was eventually called back.
+He trained with the club until he was sold to newly promoted side Samartex.
+He signed a two-year contract with the Samreboi-based club.
+A month after, Botchway was transferred to Ethiopian club Adama City, signing a one-year contract after passing his medical examination.